TheComet/ontology/README.md

 =======
 Top Level View
 --------------
 Ontology tries to make it easy to tie different components and systems in a program together.
+It allows you to declare what components a system supports as well as execution dependencies.
 The following demonstrates what a 2D game might look like:
 ``` cpp
 int main()
 {